seng438-winter-2023/seng438-a4-Racheld3/seng438-a4-team_number.md

 # Explain your SELENUIM test case design process

+We decided to test the basic functionalities of the IKEA website, including searching for items, logging in, entering a postal code, and others.
+As with unit testing, it is important to test small parts of the website at a time to isolate issues.
+We tested individual features and ensured that they had minimal interactions with other functionalities on the website.

 # Explain the use of assertions and checkpoints

 # how did you test each functionaity with different test data